PEX runtime environment variables¶

 debugging PEX itself.

-Force this PEX to unzip itself to $PEX_ROOT and re-execute from there.
-If the pex file will
+Force this PEX to create a venv under $PEX_ROOT and re-execute from there.
+If the pex file

-be run multiple times under a stable $PEX_ROOT the unzipping will only be performed once and
+will be run multiple times under a stable $PEX_ROOT the venv creation will only be performed

 Set the verbosity level of PEX debug logging.
 The higher the number, the more logging, with